PG1003/bitmap/reference.md

 The format is a string with a pattern that discribes what kind of bitmap format was opened.
 See [Format patterns](#Format-patterns) about how a pattern is encoded.

+### `pixels( bmp )`

+Returns a proxy table that transforms the bitmap or a bitmap view to an one-dimentional table.
+This table can be used to iterate through all the pixels of a bitmap, for example with `ipairs`.

 ### `psnr( reference, other )`

 Calculates the Peak Signal-to-Noise Ratio between the bitmaps `reference` and `other`.